 Apparently, that meant that psilocybin mushrooms could dispel Dissona’s curse.

 Peter’s gonna jizz himself.
-She riddled a spiny-legged horror with slices and punctures, then flicked crumbled mushrooms at it with her shield-hand (due to its sauraus-leather loops, she could keep the disc affixed to her arm and still hold the zen zaps).
+She riddled a spiny-legged horror with slices and punctures, then flicked crumbled mushrooms at it with her open shield-hand (due to its saurus-leather loops, she could keep the disc on her forearm and still hold the zen zaps).
 Magic mushrooms restoring sanity to the masses.
 He’d probably punch the air and say something stupid.

 A few of them (from their carriage she could tell they were former military or first responders) started herding the rest, grouping them together and pushing them into nearby vehicles.
 Keys turned, engines revved.
 Soon, a fleet of cars was heading north.

 [Peter, I’m out!] she projected.
 She parried a hooked foreleg, then put her shoulder behind her shield and smashed a creature in its mandibled face.
 [I need more zaps!]

 [We’re out too!]
-His telepathic communique was rife with panic.
-[Hang in there—we’re coming back for you!]
+His communique was rife with panic.
+[We’re coming back for you!]
 Through their mind-to-mind link, she could feel him turning the Bite Mobile around.

 She slid to a knee, ducking a slash and cutting a leg out from one of her attackers.
 [No, you have to stop Dissona!]
-Squirted to her feet and punched her sword up through a mantis-monster’s skull.
-Blue-black blood geysered out from its multifaceted eyes.
+Squirted to her feet, punched her sword up through a mantis-monster’s skull.
+Blue-black blood geysered out from its eyes.